joconr/Hotel-Reservation-Web-App-Project/README.md

 ## Conclusion
 I had a great time working on this project as it covered a great deal of content that I learned in my Web App and Dev class.
 I am confident in my ability to say that I've taken some major strides towards becoming a full-stack developer at this point.
 Feel free to check out my project regarding how I made my Cloud Resume as it was a bit similar to this, but instead the entire website was built using AWS as a platform.

-Here's the links to that if you'd like to read more about that:
+Here are the links to that project's repositories if you're interested:

 https://github.com/joconr/Cloud-Resume-Project-Frontend